A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 By public transport

-We didn’t use any public transport ourselves in the Harz Mountains, but it should definitely be possible to go almost wherever you like with a combination of local trains and busses.
+We didn’t use any public transport ourselves in the Harz Mountains, but it should definitely be possible to go almost wherever you like with a combination of local trains and buses.

-Many trains and busses have timetables and routes that are specifically designed for hikers.
+Many trains and buses have timetables and routes that are specifically designed for hikers.

 Don’t miss the steam trains that are still very much in use!